Home » Side Dishes » How to make canned green beans taste better

 How to make canned green beans taste better

-Reality is that most people don’t have a garden.
-And if you want to get even more real, it’s probably safe to say you haven’t so much as stuck your pinky finger in any dirt to grow anything, ever.
-But you like yourself some good green beans and would love that home-grown, slow cooked taste on your dinner table.
-You can actually get it from a canned green bean.
-Here’s every tip you need to make canned green beans taste better–or dare I say–good enough you won’t even need a garden.
+If you love good green beans and crave that home-grown, slow cooked taste on your dinner table, you can actually get it from a canned green bean.
+Here’s every tip you need to make canned green beans taste better.

 a plate of green beans with bacon on a napkin